ArtemPodloboshnikov/ChimneySweep/README.md

 <h2 id="howBuild">How to build</h2>

 The application can be built for all platforms.
 In the package.json in the build section has all the necessary settings.
-To make an assembly for a particular operating system, you need to install node.js and make `npm i`.
-Next, enter `npm run build:win(/linux/mac)` depending on the operating system.
+To make an assembly for a particular operating system, you need to install `node.js` and <a href="https://github.com/ArtemPodloboshnikov/ChimneySweep/archive/refs/heads/main.zip">download the Chimney Sweep code</a>.
+After that, you need to open a command prompt in the code folder and enter the following commands: `npm i` and `nom run build:win(/linux/mac)` depending on your operating system.
 After that, the `dist` folder will appear in the same directory.
 It will contain the installation file or the program itself, depending on the settings in the `build` section.

 <h3 id="windows">Windows</h3>